 The UI Wellness Center encourages active living for students, employees, and visitors on campus.
 The UI Wellness Center supports bicycling initiatives on campus and is a strong advocate for active transportation.

-The Institute of Sustainability, Energy, and Environment (Isee):
+Institute of Sustainability, Energy, and Environment (iSEE)

 The Institute of Sustainability, Energy, and Environment (iSEE) encourages sustainable transportation and the reduction of greenhouse gas emissions.
 They coordinate various sustainability programs and projects throughout campus, including some related to transportation.
 The iSEE is responsible for tracking the implementation of the Illinois Climate Action Plan (iCAP), which includes sustainable transportation goals.
 One such goal is “to complete and implement the Campus Bicycle Plan as soon as possible.”

 University of Illinois Public Safety:

 The University of Illinois Public Safety in the Division of Public Safety is responsible for pedestrian, bicycle, motorcycle, and vehicle public safety.
 This includes coordination of the Public Safety Advisory Committee, Safe Walks, and Public Safety Day.
 Officers participate in various bicycle related events, such as Light the Night and C-U Bike to Work Day.
-UIPD officers enforce transportation laws, including citing pedestrians and bicyclists when appropriate.
+University of Illinois Public Safety officers enforce transportation laws, including citing pedestrians and bicyclists when appropriate.
 Public Safety is an active member of the CTAC.
-UIPD participates in discussions about infrastructure safety improvements and is involved in updating the University Bicycle Ordinance in partnership with TDM.
+University of Illinois Public Safety participates in discussions about infrastructure safety improvements and is involved in updating the University Bicycle Ordinance in partnership with TDM.

 Student Sustainability Committee (SSC):

-The Student Sustainability Committee (SSC) is a student-led organization charged with the distribution of two student fees – the Sustainable Campus Environment Fee and the Clean Energy Technologies Fee.
+SSC is a student-led organization charged with the distribution of two student fees – the Sustainable Campus Environment Fee and the Clean Energy Technologies Fee.
 With the ultimate goal of making the University of Illinois at Urbana-Champaign a leader in campus sustainability, SSC reviews, recommends, and funds projects that increase environmental stewardship, inspire change, and impact students.
 SSC has provided financial support for a number of bicycle programs and projects, such as bicycle parking upgrades, bicycle shelter, bicycle and pedestrian counters (Eco-Counters) on campus, installation of bicycle repair stations, start up for the Campus Bike Center, and the 2013–2014 Bicycle Education Campaign, installation of Metal Bike Registration signs, Bike Cages, and many more.

 Department of Urban & Regional Planning (DURP):